SantiagoGiner/FlappyBird/README.md

 * `cd ./BC/`
 * `python record.py`

 This will open a pop-up window with Flappy Bird.
 Happy playing!
-You can modify the number of games to play with the `--n_games` argument to `record.py`.You can also record the actions of a pre-trained PPO model by specifying `--use_ppo_model=1`.
+You can modify the number of games to play with the `--n_games` argument to `record.py`.You can also record the actions of a pre-trained PPO model by specifying `--use_ppo_model`.
 Once this is done, you can train the model by running
 * `python train.py`

 Lastly, test the model by running